CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 - Use snap-to-grid for precise positioning
 - Leverage alignment tools for consistent spacing
 - Group related elements before final positioning

+### Expand to Stroke Shennanigans

+Another problem I've seen in this phase is that previously even and constant width strokes will suddenly become triangular after expand to stroke.
+I have been able to fix this by changing the cap fom circular to square extending beyond the point.
+This effect is also seen sometimes when importing an unexpanded curve into Silouhette.

+I have also fixed this problem by opening the pressure menu in stroke and clicking reset.
+It turned out that in my supposedly "uniform" pressure curve, I actually had 3 points instead of 2.

 ### Object Overlapping
 So, often I have the problem that I used overlapping objects to hide areas of the stroke during drawing, and when I get to the cutting stage it wants to cut all those hidden object.
 Since I am always cutting out of one color, it seems like there should just be an easy way to select all gold and cut around it, but I haven't found this option in a way that works.